 Petition for Rehearing: A document filed that points out errors in an appellate court opinion and requests that the same court that issued the opinion reconsider its decision.

-Petition to Transfer: A document file to request that the court accept jurisdiction over a case.
+Petition to Transfer: A document file to request that the Indiana Supreme Court accept jurisdiction over an appeal after the Court of Appeals issues its opinion or decision on rehearing.

 Petit Jury: see jury